 What Types of Programs Do You Work With?

 Combined Arms works with all manners of veterans organizations, non-profits, government agencies, and business leaders to provide this system.
 From career transition programs to social events to mental health resources, our integrated technology system connects dozens of organizations and hundreds of resources to veterans all over Houston.
 All of our organizations have been vetted and approved by our Board of Directors to become a member of Combined Arms.

 The Greater Houston area is home to more than 300,000 military veterans, one of the largest concentrations in the nation.
-In the past 10 years, Houston has seen amazing growth in all of it's sectors, from workforce, to neighborhoods, to culture, to schools.
+In the past few decades, Houston has benefited from growth in a variety of areas, including the economy, neighborhoods, schools, and culture.
 Time and time again, Houston has appeared in the top of many lists about best places to live, work, and grow in the United States.

 The goal of Combined Arms is to foster and perpetuate a long-standing culture of collaboration among military service organizations in the Greater Houston Area.
 By integrating the network, we will reduce inefficiencies in the transition process, increasing the impact veterans have in our community, and making Houston the place for veterans.